-Placing living plants throughout your home is a very safe easy way to add oxygen (cleans and purifies) to the air.
-Examples of plants to include are several palms, like Areca, Lady, Dwarf Date, and Bamboo, as well as Rubber Plant, Dracaena, English ivy, Peace Lily, Boston fern, Aloe Vera, Snake Plant and Spider Plant.
+Placing living plants throughout your home is a very safe, easy way to add oxygen (cleans and purifies) to the air.
+Examples of plants to include are several palms, like Areca, Lady, Dwarf Date, Bamboo, Rubber Plant, Dracaena, English ivy, Peace Lily, Boston fern, Aloe Vera, Snake Plant, and Spider Plant.
 Make sure to keep the soil fresh (use organic potting soil) and the plants healthy.
-Plants that are pet-friendly include Aloe Vera, Yucca, Bamboo, Snake Plant, Ferns and Bromeliad.
-This page (PDF) has a great list of plants which are toxic to indoor pets.
+Plants that are pet-friendly include Aloe Vera, Yucca, Bamboo, Snake Plant, Ferns, and Bromeliad.
+This page has a great list of plants that are toxic to pets.

 2. Air Purification.

 Good air purifiers will improve indoor air quality by removing allergens, harmful particles, and odors.
-Purified air is especially important to people suffering from asthma, allergies, or chemical and pollutant sensitivities.
-Ideally, according to the layout of your home, it is best to have air purifiers in all bedrooms as well as the main living areas.
-Most effective air purifiers cover up to 600 sq.ft. of living space.
+Purified air is essential to people who have asthma, allergies, or chemical and pollutant sensitivities.
+Ideally, according to the layout of your home, it is best to have air purifiers in all bedrooms and the main living areas.
+Most effective air purifiers cover up to 600 sq. ft. of living space.
 We recommend filters that include the following:

 - Electrostatically-charged dust collection grid effectively traps charged particles & pollutants like a magnet.
 Simply wipe clean when dirty.

 - High-efficiency HEPA filter – most effective way to capture dust and allergens.